-Postsecondary - Less Than One Academic Year: Total program must be minimum 16 credit hours for students to be eligible for federal financial aid and less than 30 semester credit hours.
-(Banner code: CER1-1xx.)
+Postsecondary - Less Than One Academic Year: Requires completion of an organized program of study at the post secondary level (below the baccalaureate) in less than one academic year.
+Total program must be minimum 16 credit hours (for students to be eligible for federal financial aid) and less than 30 semester credit hours.
+(Banner code is CER1-1xx.)

-Postsecondary - At Least One, But Less than Two Academic Years: Total program must be more than 30 and less than 60 semester credit hours.
-(Banner code: CER2-2xx.)
+Postsecondary - At Least One, But Less Than to Two Academic Years: Requires completion of an organized program of study at the postsecondary level (below the baccalaureate) in at least one but less than two fulltime equivalent academic years.
+Total program must be more than 30 and less than 60 semester credit hours.
+(Banner code is CER2-2xx.)